Facts, Info, and Questions

 Should I try and remove the bees myself?

 Removing a beehive nest is dangerous, so don’t try to do it yourself.
-Disturbing an established nest of bees can result in attacks and could cause serious injury – Lucky Bees can help with professional removal and prevent another colony from forming in your home.
-It is risky to try to remove a swarm on your own, or to expose yourself, your family, to this danger.
+Disturbing an established nest of bees can result in attacks and could cause serious injury – Lucky Bees can help with professional Bee Relocation.
+It is risky to try to remove a swarm of bees on your own, or to expose yourself, or your family, to this danger.
 So please consult a professional instead.

 Do I have a swarm or a beehive?